 3. Those who choose to go without health insurance may have to pay a penalty.
-There is a minimum penalty of $695 for not having health insurance.

 4. Coverage could be more affordable than you think - and there is a possibility to receive financial help.
 Last year, 8 in 10 people qualified for financial help - for most people, that meant they could find premiums between $50 and $100 per month.